 - If you plan to work on a feature, please create a github issue on the project first to kickstart the discussion before committing to doing any work.
 Again, this is to avoid duplicate work more than anything else.

-- Release cycles are undecided, but we're leaning towards bi-weekly once automated tests are up, whenever that may be.
+- Release cycles are undecided, but we're leaning towards bi-monthly once automated tests are up, whenever that may be.

 Tenets (unless you know better ones)